The empty grave: what's in it for you?

 There's more

-Paul wrote a similar message to the Romans: “But if we are children, we are also heirs, namely God's heirs and co-heirs with Christ, since we suffer with him, so that we may also be raised to glory with him.
-For I am convinced that this time of suffering does not weigh against the glory that is to be revealed to us »(Romans 8,17-18).
+Paul wrote a similar message to the Romans: “Now if we are children, then we are heirs—heirs of God and joint heirs with Christ, since we share in his sufferings in order that we may also share in his glory.
+For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.”
+(Röm 8,17-18).

-Jesus was the first person to overcome mortal existence.
-God never intended to be the only one.
-We were always on God's mind.
-"For those whom he has chosen, he also predestined that they should be like the image of his son, so that he might be the firstborn among many brothers" (Romans 8,29).
+Jesus was the first person to transcend mortal existence.
+God never intended for him to be the only one.
+We have always been in God's thoughts.
+"For those whom he foreknew he also predestined to be conformed to the image of his Son, that he might be the firstborn among many brothers."
+(Röm 8,29).

 Through his life, death and resurrection, Jesus showed us what it means to be human.
 He is the first man to achieve all the perfection that God had in mind for man from the beginning.
 But he's not the last.

-Just as God transformed Jesus' mortal body into his glorified body, Jesus will transform our bodies: "He will transform our humble body so that he may become like his glorified body according to the power with which he can subjugate all things" (Philippians 3,21).
+Just as God transformed Jesus' mortal body into his glorified body, Jesus will transform our bodies: "He will transform our lowly bodies to be like his glorious body, according to the power that enables him to subject all things to himself."
+(Phil 3,21).

 As we carefully read the scriptures, an exciting preview of the future of mankind begins to unfold.